Hypergear/UCL_Dissertation/Report/Results.md

 ![result_his_landingCountryCount](img/result_map_path_YemenIndia.png)
 ###### _Figure. %&%&%N. STC route options from Yemen-India_

-To approach the network routing while selecting the best route a range of information need to be considered.(Baumann et al., 2007) In this case, author compare the routes from Bude(UK) to Shanghai(China) to identify the shortest path under different use case of the data transmission.
+To approach the network routing while selecting the best route a range of information need to be considered.(@baumann_2007_a) In this case, author compare the routes from Bude(UK) to Shanghai(China) to identify the shortest path under different use case of the data transmission.

 ![result_his_landingCountryCount](img/result_map_shortestPath_node.png)
 ###### _Figure. %&%&%N. Low-level shortest-path route ($C^S$)_